OutSystems/OutSystems.SetupTools/docs/Install-OSServiceStudio.md

 ```

 ## DESCRIPTION
-This will installs or updates the development environment.
+This will installs or updates the OutSystems development environment.
-if the development environment is already installed it will check if version to be installed is higher than the current one.
+if the development environment is already installed it will check if version to be installed is higher than the current one and update it.

 ## EXAMPLES